 Only humans can use technology, improve economic and political efficiency, and contribute to social, cultural, and urban advancement.
 However, poor morale and intellect, a lack of qualified human resources, and multi-ethnic conflicts are vital difficulties that often contribute to societal issues.
-This study [134] aimed to discover and investigate the aspects of clever people in a smart city.
+This study [125] aimed to discover and investigate the aspects of clever people for a smart city.
 The research used a mixed-method approach.
 Questionnaires, document reviews, and observations were used to gather data.
 The findings revealed that the variables of agreeableness, conscientiousness, emotional stability, extraversion, and experience with openness all had high mean scores.
 Aside from that, the component of friendliness had the highest average mean score of 3.78 out of the four factors: conscientiousness, extraversion, emotional stability, and experience with openness.
-This research indicates that local governments must adopt strategies and policies to construct and promote smart cities.
+This research's findings indicate that local governments must adopt strategies and policies to construct and promote smart cities.

 Currently, schools disperse the teaching of various components of data skills throughout the curriculum.
 However, as smart city technologies emerge and demonstrate real promise in contributing to a more sustainable future, it is clear that new skills for working with the large urban data sets that drive these innovations must be taught to future generations for them to be active smart city citizens.
-The authors of this study [135] question how data skills might be taught more cohesively and practically, allowing for applying skills in actual, smart city scenarios.
-They suggest using urban data games to provide a setting for learning and showing the practical application of skills for dealing with substantial, complicated data sets, such as big data on smart home energy use.
-In this regard, do the study programs meet the need for smart city education?
+The authors of this study [126] question how data skills might be taught more cohesively and practically, allowing for the application of skills in actual, smart city scenarios.
+They suggest using Urban Data Games to provide a setting for learning and showing practical application of skills for dealing with substantial, complicated data sets, such as big data on smart home energy use.
+In this regard, are current study programs capable of meeting the need for smart city education?
 What are the opportunities for people to become smart in a smart city?
-This study [136] offers the excellent integration of smart people educational programs in future smart cities based on practice and a professional field-oriented, diversity-inclusive approach, as it is commonly acknowledged that learning by doing may considerably improve students' understanding of information security in smart cities.
+This study [127] offers excellent integration of smart people educational programs in future smart cities based on practice and professional field-oriented, diversity-inclusive approach.
+As, it is commonly acknowledged that learning-by-doing may considerably improve students' understanding of information security in smart cities.
 Hands-on laboratories may help individuals learn about security fundamentals.
-This study [137] includes various hands-on laboratories that might assist individuals in performing practical exercises in risk-free settings.
+This study [128] includes various hands-on laboratories that might assist individuals in doing practical exercises in risk-free settings.